lsilva01/operating-bitcoin-core-test/Managing_wallets.md

-# Managing The Wallet
+# Managing the Wallet

 ## 1. Backing Up and Restoring The Wallet

-### 1.1 Creating The Wallet
+### 1.1 Creating the Wallet

 Since version 0.21, Bitcoin Core no longer has a default wallet.
-Wallets can be created with the RPC command `createwallet`.
-More information about this command can be found running `bitcoin-cli help createwallet`.
+Wallets can be created with the `createwallet` RPC.
+More information about this command may be found by running `bitcoin-cli help createwallet`.

 The following command, for example, creates a descriptor wallet: